Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 **[Advanced Installation instructions are here](./docs/Advanced-Instructions.md)**.
 These are detailed instructions to address different deployment scenarios such as how-to run it locally or deploy it from Visual Studio.

-**Video instructions:** Additionally, there is a quick video on the installation process.
+**Video instructions** Additionally, there is a quick video on the installation process.
 [Installing the SaaS Accelerator with the Azure portal cloud shell](https://go.microsoft.com/fwlink/?linkid=2196326) available through [Mastering the Marketplace](https://microsoft.github.io/Mastering-the-Marketplace).

+**[Upgrade to newer version](./docs/Installation-Instructions.md#update-to-a-newer-version-of-the-saas-accelerator)** Follow these instructions to move your 6.x release to the current version.

 ### Additional technical documents